junshim/ithemal2_js/README.md

 It is a model using transformer model, not LSTM.
 The two layer means that the instruction layer and the basic block layer are divided.
 >   Two layer does not mean the number of encoder layers of the transformer.
+>   It means hierarchical learning conducted in ithemal.

 ### ithemal_transformer_one_layer
 It is a model that combines the two layers mentioned above into one layer.